 Aryen Hoekstra (b.
 1982) is an artist and writer based in Toronto, ON.
 He completed his graduate studies at the University of Guelph’s School of Fine Arts and Music and his BFA at the University of Alberta.
 Originating in the formal and conceptual language of the moving-image, Hoekstra's studio practice considers the structures and apparatuses that create and control light and dark, or image and interval within the projection event.
-Working across media, he examines knowledge systems formed via projection during the 20th century, and speculates as to what alternate futures might be manifest through their reformulation.
+Working across media, he examines knowledge systems formed through projection during the 20th century, and speculates on what alternate futures might be manifest through their reformulation.

 Aryen Hoekstra would like to acknowledge the support of the Canada Council for the Arts, the Ontario Arts Council, and the Toronto Arts Council.